-"Provide a certification service for environmental impact studies of investment projects on a timely, transparent and reliable basis with technical quality, which promotes the sustainable development of the country."
+enace 's institutional mission is: "To provide a licensing service for environmental impact studies of investment projects on a timely, transparent and reliable basis with technical quality, which promotes the sustainable development of the country."

-Senace, in view of the State modernization policy, is oriented toward serving the citizens, which implies optimizing processes so that they allow an efficient, effective and timely response to their requirements.
+Senace, in view of the State modernization policy, is oriented toward serving the citizens, which involves optimizing processes so that they allow an efficient, effective and timely response to their requirements.

 The institutional strategic goals derive from the mission and guide Senace's management toward the achievement of the strategic goals of the environmental sector.
-The strategic goals of Senace
+The strategic goals of Senace are:

-TO PROMOTE THE SUSTAINABLE MANAGEMENT OF NATURAL RESOURCES THROUGH THE ENVIRONMENTAL CERTIFICATION OF INVESTMENT PROJECTS
+TO PROMOTE THE SUSTAINABLE MANAGEMENT OF NATURAL RESOURCES THROUGH THE ENVIRONMENTAL LICENSING OF INVESTMENT PROJECTS

-Senace, through the environmental certification of investment projects, promotes the sustainable management of natural resources; encouraging the prevention and reduction of negative impacts and intensifying the positive impacts of interventions on the environment and the society.
+Senace, through the environmental licensing of investment projects, promotes the sustainable management of natural resources; encouraging the prevention and reduction of negative impacts and intensifying the positive impacts of interventions on the environment and the society.